 As an Aboriginal and/or Torres Strait Islander applicant you can choose from two pathways into the Doctor of Medicine.

 If you have an undergraduate degree but do not have a valid GAMSAT score, you can apply for entry into the Indigenous Entry Stream (IES).
-Alternatively, if you do have a valid GAMSAT score you can apply for direct entry into an Indigenous Sub Quota place.
+Alternatively, if you do have a valid GAMSAT score you can apply for direct through the Aboriginal and/or Torres Strait Islander Sub-quota.

 Both pathways have different timelines and requirements.
 Please be aware that late applications are not accepted in either pathway.